-Effective March 19, 2020, the California State Public Health Officer and Director of the California Department of Public Health is ordering all individuals living in the State of California to stay home or at their place of residence, except as needed to maintain continuity of operation of the federal critical infrastructure sectors, critical government services, schools, childcare, and construction, to go to an essential job or to shop for essential needs.
+On March 19, 2020, the California State Public Health Officer and Director of the California Department of Public Health directed all Californians to stay home or at their place of residence except as needed to maintain continuity of operation of the federal critical infrastructure sectors, critical government services, schools, childcare, and construction, to go to an essential job or to shop for essential needs.
 This Stay Home Order remains in place until further notice.